-Colombian slang terms generally consist of light plays on phrases and specific words in Spanish that are specific to native Venezuelans or those living in the country.
+Colombian slang terms generally consist of light plays on phrases and specific words in Spanish that are specific to native Colombia or those living in the country.
 The Spanish language has many regional dialects, and Latin American countries generally signify a region in this case.

 Slang words are a great way to understand the intricacies of a culture and talking with locals about them can help you learn Spanish faster.
-Colombian slang words are primarily catchy phrases, quick hits, old stand-by sayings, flirtatious expressions, and other figures of speech as an informal way of communication among people who either know each other well — and sometimes by people who aren’t very fond of one another.
+Colombian slang words are primarily catchy phrases, quick hits, old stand-by sayings, flirtatious expressions, and other figures of speech used in an informal way of communication among people who either know each other well — and sometimes by people who aren’t very fond of one another.

 Usually these terms are used in spoken word — not written Spanish, but like everything in life, there are exceptions.